GOP Attacks After Opening Focused On Trump: Highlights From Cohen's Testimony

 "I wish I could go back in time," Cohen told lawmakers at one point.

-Rep. Paul Gosar, R-Ariz. took Cohen to task for being a "pathological person" who "doesn't know fact from fiction."
+Rep. Paul Gosar, R-Ariz., took Cohen to task for being a "pathological person" who "doesn't know fact from fiction."

 "Look at the old adage our moms taught us: Liar, liar, pants on fire," Gosar said.
 "No one should ever look at you and give you credibility.
 It's sad."

-Cohen responded to Gosar's comments, in answering questions from Rep. Jim Cooper, D-Tenn.
+Cohen responded to Gosar's comments when answering questions from Rep. Jim Cooper, D-Tenn.

 "It's that sort of behavior that I'm responsible for.
-I'm responsible for your silliness, because I did the same thing that you're doing now for ten years," Cohen said.
+I'm responsible for your silliness, because I did the same thing that you're doing now for 10 years," Cohen said.
 "I can only warn people.
 The more people that follow Mr. Trump as I did blindly, [the more people are] going to follow the same consequences that I'm suffering."

 Cohen: "I'm responsible for your silliness because I did the same thing that you're doing now for ten years.
 I protected Mr. Trump...I can only warn people the more people that follow Mr. Trump as I did blindly are going to suffer the same consequences that I'm suffering" pic.twitter.com/smNHbWzmVK— Tom Namako (@TomNamako) February 27, 2019